astral-sh/ruff/README.md

 #### [`extend-ignore`](#extend-ignore)

-A list of check code prefixes to ignore, in addition to those specified by `ignore`.
+A list of rule codes or prefixes to ignore, in addition to those specified by `ignore`.

 **Default value**: `[]`